ACharbonneau/ubiquitous-succotash/README.md

 Code for building various datasets for LDSR

-Each dataset needs it's own unique pipeline, all of these are in the '1_preprocess' folder.

 Unless otherwise noted, all of these scripts were built on the MSU High Performance Computing Cluster.
 Building it elsewhere may require installing several programs, and may require some editing of scripts.
 At a minimum, the machine running it will need:

 git 2.10.1